Self Portrait mirror and glass from the Fort Worth Ballet production of "Les Fleurs du Monde".

 www.randallsoileau.com.

-My design work reflects the formal and informal training in the arts from university and college classes to knowledge gained from museums and historic sites toured throughout my dance career.
 Besides my training with my brother, I worked with Austin artist Damian Priour in his early stained glass studio in town.
 I was introduced to Damian at a Ballet Austin function when he served as a member of the board of directors.
 We shared our love of stained glass and he graciously invited me to work in his studio.

 In working with glass as a medium I enjoy the challenge of reducing a drawing to its essential form, relying on the simplest line to depict a subject.
 I recognize the boundaries of designing for glass and attempt to exceed them.
 I work in both the Tiffany copper-foil technique and lead came technique- often designing to combine both in one piece.